1970 Mustang Mach 1

 It's distinctive matte black accents gave it a unique two-tone appearance and a much more aggressive look than the standard sports roof Mustang.

-A new black honey comb trim panel was inserted between the recessed tail lights and new for '70 Mach l badges were added.
+A new black honey comb trim panel was inserted between the restyled triple recessed tail lights and new for '70 Mach l badges were added.

 Interior